Terminalfour will offer WCMS users new features and enhanced functionality including:

 Schedule content to publish on certain date

 You can also schedule or manage the publication of content.
-For example, if you have a news item that should go live at a time when you are out of the office, or if you’re simply embargoing that news item until a certain date, you can schedule that content to go live on a day and time of your choosing.
+For example, if you have a news item that should go live at a time when you are out of the office, or if you’re simply embargoing that news item until a certain date, you can schedule that content to go live on a date and time of your choosing.

 T4 prevents accidental loss of your pages and sections

 If a WCMS user deletes a page, a section, or even a bit of content on a page by accident, or, if you intentionally delete something and change your mind, it isn’t immediately lost.
 T4 holds all deleted content in a recycle bin for a limited time.
-WCS can retrieve this deleted content for you.

 Add new left-hand links with the click of a button